jonathandion/awesome-emails/README.md

 ## Templates

+- [Responsive templates](https://templates.emailoctopus.com/) - Free HTML templates from EmailOctopus, usable with any provider.
 - [Campaign](https://github.com/bevacqua/campaign) - Compose responsive email templates easily, fill them with models, and send them out.
 - [Sendwithus](https://www.sendwithus.com/resources/templates) - Open Source Email Templates
 - [Mailchimp Email Blueprints](https://github.com/mailchimp/Email-Blueprints) - Email Blueprints is a collection of HTML email templates that can serve as a solid foundation and starting point for the design of emails.